ltucsybsh/AI_Session_LTU_CompSci/README.md

-# CS-LTU.github.io
+# AI_Session_LTU_Compsci
-GitHub repo for the School of Computer Science - Leeds Trinity University
+You will find the activity files for the AI session here.